The Virasoro-Shapiro amplitude in AdS$_5\times$S$^5$ and level splitting of 10d conformal symmetry: Introduction and summary of results

 The $AdS_5\times S^5$ VS amplitude starts with tree level supergravity, i.e.~the first term in \eqref{ini_M}.
-This is special, it depends just on ${\bf s}$, ${\bf t}$ and ${\bf u}$, as a consequence of a surprising accidental ten-dimensional conformal symmetry, discovered in \cite{Caron-Huot:2018kta}.
+This is special, it depends just on ${\bf s}$, ${\bf t}$ and ${\bf u}$, as a consequence of a surprising accidental ten-dimensional symmetry, which at tree level is conformal \cite{Caron-Huot:2018kta}.
 This symmetry is recovered in the large $p$ limit, at all orders in $\alpha'$, but away from the large $p$ limit the amplitude is expected to depend on all variables, thus implementing curvature effects of the $AdS_5\times S^5$ background.
 Nevertheless, the large $p$ limit implies a certain stratification of the amplitudes ${\cal V}_n$, which we discuss in section \ref{VS_section}, and goes as follows,

 where schematically\footnote{ This expansion will include similar terms where $\tilde{\bf s}$ is replaced by combinations of the charges. }